AustralianCancerDataNetwork/auscatverse/components/DASHBOARD.md

 The dashboard developed using Python, django-plotly-dash, Dash, and Django web framework aims to provide data visualization interfaces.
 It offers a user-friendly interface that enables users to input custom queries through the interface and explore patient data availability at an AusCAT node.

 ### Usage
-1. For the [template](https://github.com/AustralianCancerDataNetwork/auscat_etl/tree/main/dashboard) Head and Neck dashboard, we assume that another container is running a simluated AusCAT CAT_DB database (it will mostly likely an instance of the auscat_installation image)
+1. For the [template](https://github.com/AustralianCancerDataNetwork/auscat_etl/tree/main/dashboard) Head and Neck dashboard, we assume that another container is running a simluated AusCAT CatDB database (it will mostly likely an instance of the auscat_installation image)

 2. Since this is a locally-run database (for development purposes), the data can be imported into the database by running the script data_availability/data/import_csv_into_postgres.py.

-WARNING: Please make sure this scriptdoes not run a function named "create_table" unless you are absolutely sure you'd like to truncate the medical table in your database.
+WARNING: This part is till under development.
+Please make sure this script does not run a function named "create_table" unless you are absolutely sure you'd like to truncate the medical table in your database.
 By default this does not run, but please be aware before running this script

 3. To initialise the Django local DB, run the command:
     ```bash